durgeshverma/datascience/data-science/getting-cleaning-data/project/README.md

 ### Introduction

 This project assignment demonstrates the learning ability to collect, analyze, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.
-The submission has output of data analysis described as below.
+The submission requires below files as described
+1. README.md
+2. codebook.md
+3. run_analysis.R
+4. tidy_UCI_HAR_Dataset.csv

 ### Requirement for project assignment
 1. create one R script called run_analysis.R that does the following